 SMS - Mobile phone text messages

-Telidon - Canadian videotex service, also featuring vector graphics
+Telidon - Canadian videotex service with vector graphics

-Videotex - A two-way communication, based on teletext
+Videotex - A two-way communication technology based on teletext

 Artists & groups